According to a report from Verto it was found that more and more people are opting to switch to Mac. If you’re one of them, this post is for you.

 Trackpad gestures on mac

-The default settings are enough to use the trackpad on your mac like a pro, but just in case you want to update the settings, simply navigate to Apple menu > System Preferences > Trackpad
+The default settings are enough to use the trackpad on your mac like a pro, but just in case you want to update the settings, simply navigate to the Apple menu > System Preferences > Trackpad

 - Tap to click with one finger